hiker/PSyclone/doc/transformations.rst

-Of course the script may apply as many transformations as is required for a particular schedule and may apply transformations to all the schedules contained within the PSy layer.
+Of course the script may apply as many transformations as is required for a particular schedule and may apply transformations to all the schedules (i.e. invokes) contained within the PSy layer.